Kevin-Robertson/Inveigh/README.md

 * __Inspect__ - (Switch) Disable LLMNR, NBNS, HTTP, HTTPS, and SMB in order to only inspect LLMNR/NBNS traffic.
 * __Tool__ - Default = 0: (0,1,2) Enable/Disable features for better operation through external tools such as Metasploit's Interactive Powershell Sessions and Empire.
 0 = None, 1 = Metasploit, 2 = Empire

-### Invoke-InveighBruteForce
+### Invoke-InveighUnprivileged
-* The remote (Hot Potato method)/unprivileged NBNS brute force spoofer function.
-This function can be used to perform NBNS spoofing across subnets and/or perform NBNS spoofing without an elevated administrator or SYSTEM shell.
+* Inveigh LLMNR/NBNS spoofer function that does not require local administrator access.

 ##### Privilege Requirements:
 * Regular User

 ##### Features:
+* IPv4 NBNS spoofer with granular control that can be run with or without disabling the local NBNS service
+* IPv4 LLMNR spoofer with granular control that can be run only with the local LLMNR service disabled
 * Targeted IPv4 NBNS brute force spoofer with granular control
 * NTLMv1/NTLMv2 challenge/response capture over HTTP
+* Basic auth cleartext credential capture over HTTP
+* WPAD server capable of hosting a basic or custom wpad.dat file
+* HTTP server capable of hosting limited content
 * Granular control of console and file output
 * Run time control

 ##### Notes:
-* Microsoft released patches in June 2016 that will likely prevent some of this function's features from working.
+* Microsoft released patches in June 2016 that will likely prevent some of this function's brute force features from working the way they did before June.

 ##### Parameters:
 * __SpooferIP__ - Specify an IP address for NBNS spoofing.
 This parameter is only necessary when redirecting victims to a system other than the Inveigh Brute Force host.
 * __SpooferTarget__ - Specify an IP address to target for brute force NBNS spoofing.
+* __SpooferHostsReply__ - Default = All: Comma separated list of requested hostnames to respond to when spoofing with LLMNR and NBNS.
+* __SpooferHostsIgnore__ - Default = All: Comma separated list of requested hostnames to ignore when spoofing with LLMNR and NBNS.
+* __SpooferIPsReply__ - Default = All: Comma separated list of source IP addresses to respond to when spoofing with LLMNR and NBNS.
+* __SpooferIPsIgnore__ - Default = All: Comma separated list of source IP addresses to ignore when spoofing with LLMNR and NBNS.
+* __SpooferRepeat__ - Default = Enabled: (Y/N) Enable/Disable repeated LLMNR/NBNS spoofs to a victim system after one user challenge/response has been captured.
+* __LLMNR__ - Default = Enabled: (Y/N) Enable/Disable LLMNR spoofing.
-* __Hostname__ - Default = WPAD: Specify a hostname for NBNS spoofing.
+* __LLMNRTTL__ - Default = 30 Seconds: Specify a custom LLMNR TTL in seconds for the response packet.
 * __NBNS__ - Default = Disabled: (Y/N) Enable/Disable NBNS spoofing.
-* __NBNSPause__ Default = Disabled: (Integer) Specify the number of seconds the NBNS brute force spoofer will stop spoofing after an incoming HTTP request is received.
 * __NBNSTTL__ - Default = 165 Seconds: Specify a custom NBNS TTL in seconds for the response packet.
+* __NBNSTypes__ - Default = 00,20: Comma separated list of NBNS types to spoof.
+Types include 00 = Workstation Service, 03 = Messenger Service, 20 = Server Service, 1B = Domain Name
+* __NBNSBruteForce__ - Default = Disabled: (Y/N) Enable/Disable NBNS spoofing.
+* __NBNSBruteForcePause__ Default = Disabled: (Integer) Specify the number of seconds the NBNS brute force spoofer will stop spoofing after an incoming HTTP request is received.
+* __Hostname__ - Default = WPAD: Specify a hostname for NBNS spoofing.
 * __HTTP__ - Default = Enabled: (Y/N) Enable/Disable HTTP challenge/response capture.
 * __HTTPIP__ - Default = Any: Specify a TCP IP address for the HTTP listener.
 * __HTTPPort__ - Default = 80: Specify a TCP port for the HTTP listener.